Claudio Williman: Background

 Wílliman was a member of the Uruguayan Colorado Party and was closely identified with the liberal José Batlle y Ordóñez.
 His political actions dated back to the days preceding the Quebracho revolution.
-Williman was a incorporated into a group that maintained the resistance against the Government of General Santos, taking an active part in the journalistic campaigns of the time.
+Williman was an incorporated into a group that maintained the resistance against the Government of General Santos, taking an active part in the journalistic campaigns of the time.
 When the 1886 revolution was organized he went to join its ranks.
 Williman invaded with the expeditionary army and fought in the action of Palmares de Soto, later, according to one study, “falling prisoner with the best of the revolutionary youth.”
 On returning home he closed the first cycle of his political activity and for many years devoted himself exclusively to the activity of the professor, to the management of the university institution and to the work of his law firm.
 In the 1898 elections Williman was elected member of the J.E.A. of Montevideo and in that corporation acted as Director of the Treasury.
 He was also elected member of the Electoral Board.
 Williman was serving his elective position as councilor when President Cuestas offered him the Ministry of Public Works, but he declined this offer.
 When the 1904 revolution broke out Williman was entrusted with the 4th of G. G. N. N. In April 1904 Williman took charge of the Ministry of the Interior, and some months later, since the titular Minister of War and Navy, General Vázquez, had gone out on campaign, that Portfolio was also entrusted to Williman, at whose head he found the peace of September 1904.

 His grandson José Claudio Wílliman served in the Uruguayan Senate 1985–1990.